Re-Activating Edmonton: City of Edmonton

 Quality sport doesn't just happen, but occurs through intentional preparation.
 Sport New Zealand believes that quality sport, opportunities and experiences are vital to enrich and inspire the lives of young people by creating a lifelong love of sport.
 To this end, they have developed a great graphic of Young People's Quality Indicators.
 Sport for Life identifies that quality sport and physical activity are achieved when the right people do the right thing at the right time.
 Their ideas are presented in a Quality Sport Checklist.
 Together, these two resources enable all organizations to advance quality sport.
 How's your organization doing?

-The Active Advantage
+The Live Active Update

 Sign up for the Edmonton Sport Council's weekly Enews to receive information in a timely manner.